STRML/presentations/www/slides.md

 > no single program or idea makes it work well.
 Instead, what makes it effective is the
 > approach to programming, a philosophy of using the computer.

-> Although that philosophy can't be written down in a single sentence, at its heart is the idea that the power of
+> Although that philosophy cannot be written down in a single sentence, at its heart is the idea that the power of
 > a system comes more from the relationships among programs than from the programs themselves.

 > Many UNIX programs do quite trivial things in isolation, but, combined with other programs,